-Lecture titled "Trying for Dreams' Suntory's Volleyball Team Suntory SUNBIRDS Suntory SUNBIRDS, created in 1973, participates in the V. Premium League Division 1, the top company volleyball league in Japan.
-SUNBIRDS is prestigious team that won the league championship for the ninth time in two consecutive years in 2022.
+Lecture titled "Trying for Dreams" For more information, see Tokyo Suntory SUNGOLIATH Suntory's Volleyball Team Suntory SUNBIRDS Suntory SUNBIRDS, created in 1973, participates in the V. Premium League Division 1, the top company volleyball league in Japan.
+SUNBIRDS is prestigious team that won its 10th league championship in 2024.
+In 2023, they became the first Japanese team to win the Asian Club Championships, and in the World Club Championships, they took third place and a bronze medal, proving that they can compete globally.
 The team has signed comprehensive partnership agreement for the development of local community with Minoo City in October 2021 and offers volleyball clinic instructed by the players and staff for wide range of generation with a focus on elementary and junior high school students at the home town.
 SUNBIRDS also actively engages in social contribution activities such as instructing older generations exercise using balls, supporting activities for recovery after the Great East Japan Earthquake, and holding volleyball clinic for elementary and junior high school students at home games.